-Affidavits or declarations filed with or after appeal but before the mailing of the Examiner's Answer will be considered for entry only if the applicant makes the necessary showing under Rule 195 as to why they were not earlier presented.
+Affidavits or declarations filed with or after appeal but before the mailing of the examiner's answer will be considered for entry only if the applicant makes the necessary showing under rule 195 as to why they were not earlier presented.
 Authority from the Board is not necessary to consider such affidavits or declarations.
 Affidavits or declarations filed after a final rejection and prior to a notice of appeal are handled as provided in §§ 715.09 and 716.

-In the case of affidavits or declarations filed after the mailing of the Examiner's Answer, the Examiner is without authority to consider the same in the absence of a remand by the Board.
-When a case is remanded to the Examiner for the consideration of such affidavits or declarations, the Examiner, after having given such consideration as the facts in the case require, will return the case to the Board of Appeals with his Answer on Remand, a copy of which should be forwarded to the applicant.
-If such an affidavit or declaration is not accompanied by the showing required under Rule 195, the Examiner will not consider its merits.
-If the delay in filing such affidavit or declaration is satisfactorily explained, the Examiner will admit the same and consider its merits.
-If this affidavit or declaration is accepted as overcoming the reference, or references, used in the final rejection, and a new reference having a filing date prior to the date of invention established in the record, or having a publication date more than one year prior to the applicant's filing date, is found, is may be substituted for the one overcome without thereby reopening the case to further prosecution before the Examiner.
+In the case of affidavits or declarations filed after the application has been forwarded to the Board of Appeals but before a decision thereon by the Board of Appeals, the examiner is without authority to consider the same in the absence of a remand by the Board.
+When a case is remanded to the examiner for the consideration of such affidavits or declarations, the examiner, after having given such consideration as the facts in the case require, will return the case to the Board of Appeals with his answer on remand, a copy of which should be forwarded to the applicant.
+If such an affidavit or declaration is not accompanied by the showing required under rule 195, the examiner will not consider its merits.
+If the delay in filing such affidavit or declaration is satisfactorily explained, the examiner will admit the same and consider its merits.
+If this affidavit or declaration is accepted as overcoming the reference, or references, used in the final rejection, and a new reference having a filing date prior to the date of invention established in the record, or having a publication date more than one year prior to the applicant's filing date, is found, it may be substituted for the one overcome without thereby reopening the case to further prosecution before the examiner.
 Ex parte Bowyer, 1939 C.D.
 5; 42 USPQ 526.

-It is not the custom of the Board to remand affidavits or declarations offered in connection with a request for reconsideration of its decision.
-Affidavits or declarations submitted for this purpose, not remanded to the Examiner, are considered only as arguments.
+It is not the custom of the Board to remand affidavits or declarations offered in connection with a request for reconsideration of its decision where no rejection has been made under rule 196(b).
+Affidavits or declarations submitted for this purpose, not remanded to the examiner, are considered only as arguments.
 In re Martin, 1946 C.D.
 180; 69 USPQ 75; 33 CCPA 842.